FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 ## Configuration documentation

-### hostedZone
+- `stackName`: The name of the stack to deploy to cloudformation.
+Note that changing this will completely redeploy your application.

-Used for deploying Route 53 routes in AWS.
+- `hostedZone`: Used for deploying Route 53 routes in AWS.
   - `id`: The ID of your Route 53 hosted zone
   - `name`: The domain name of your hosted zone

-### certificates
+- `certificates`:
   - `primary`: ARN of your primary ACM certificate (must support \*.base.domain)
   - `cloudfront`: ARN of your CloudFront ACM certificate (must be in us-east-1 and support \*.base.domain)

-### aws
+- `aws`:
   - `account`: Your AWS account ID
   - `region`: The AWS region for deployment (e.g., ap-southeast-2 for Sydney) - defaults to ap-southeast-2

-### secrets
+- `secrets`:
   - `privateKey`: ARN of your private key in Secrets Manager
   - `publicKey`: ARN of your public key in Secrets Manager

-### backup
+- `backup`:
   - `vaultName`: The name of the AWS Backup vault to create or use
+  - `vaultArn`: (Optional) The ARN of an existing backup vault to use.
+If provided, a new vault will not be created
   - `retentionDays`: The number of days to retain backups (default: 30)
   - `scheduleExpression`: The cron schedule for running backups (default: daily at 3 AM)

-### couch
+- `couch`:
   - `volumeSize`: The size in GB of the EBS volume to mount to the EC2 instance
   - `instanceType`: The EC2 instance type for CouchDB (e.g., "t3.small")
   - `ebsRecoverySnapshotId`: (Optional) The ID of an EBS snapshot to recover the couch data volume from
   - `monitoring`: (Optional) Configuration for CouchDB monitoring alarms
     - `cpu`: (Optional) CPU utilization alarm settings
       - `threshold`: Percentage threshold for CPU utilization (0-100)
       - `evaluationPeriods`: Number of periods to evaluate before triggering alarm
       - `datapointsToAlarm`: Number of datapoints that must be breaching to trigger alarm
     - `memory`: (Optional) Memory usage alarm settings (same structure as cpu)
     - `disk`: (Optional) Disk usage alarm settings (same structure as cpu)
     - `statusCheck`: (Optional) EC2 status check alarm settings
       - `evaluationPeriods`: Number of periods to evaluate before triggering alarm
       - `datapointsToAlarm`: Number of datapoints that must be breaching to trigger alarm
     - `networkIn`: (Optional) Network in alarm settings (same structure as cpu, but threshold in bytes)
     - `networkOut`: (Optional) Network out alarm settings (same structure as cpu, but threshold in bytes)
     - `http5xx`: (Optional) HTTP 5xx errors alarm settings (same structure as cpu, but threshold is count of errors)
     - `alarmTopic`: (Optional) SNS topic settings for alarms
       - `emailAddress`: Email address to send alarm notifications

-NOTE: All monitoring settings are optional.
-If not provided, default values will be used.
-The alarmTopic emailAddress, if provided, will receive notifications for all configured alarms.

-### conductor

-Configuration for the Conductor service.
+- `conductor`: Configuration for the Conductor service.
   - `conductorDockerImage`: Conductor docker image name from public registry (dockerhub) e.g. org/faims3-api
   - `conductorDockerImageTag`: (default "latest") Conductor docker image e.g. latest or sha-123456.
 Composed with `conductorDockerImage` in the format `image`:`tag`.
   - `cpu`: The number of CPU units for the Fargate task
   - `memory`: The amount of memory (in MiB) for the Fargate task
   - `autoScaling`: Auto scaling configuration for the Conductor service
     - `minCapacity`: The minimum number of tasks to run
     - `maxCapacity`: The maximum number of tasks that can be run
     - `targetCpuUtilization`: The target CPU utilization percentage for scaling
     - `targetMemoryUtilization`: The target memory utilization percentage for scaling
     - `scaleInCooldown`: The cooldown period (in seconds) before allowing another scale in action
     - `scaleOutCooldown`: The cooldown period (in seconds) before allowing another scale out action

-### domains

-Domain configuration for all services.
+- `domains`: Domain configuration for all services.
 Note: Apex domains are not currently supported.
   - `baseDomain`: The base domain for all services
   - `designer`: The subdomain prefix for the designer service
   - `conductor`: The subdomain prefix for the conductor service
   - `couch`: The subdomain prefix for the CouchDB service
   - `faims`: The subdomain prefix for the main FAIMS web application

-### mobileApps

-Configuration for mobile app URLs.
+- `mobileApps`: Configuration for mobile app URLs.
   - `androidAppPublicUrl`: The public URL for the Android application in the Google Play Store
   - `iosAppPublicUrl`: The public URL for the iOS application in the Apple App Store

 ## Using Your Configuration